riley-8/my-app/education.md

 *   **Deployment:** Microsoft Azure (App Service + Static Web Apps)
 *   **Methodology:** Agile, Rapid Prototyping

+## 🔍 How It Works: ML & Logic
+* ** 1.
+Knowledge Gap Analysis (Rule-Based): Incorrect quiz answers are mapped to specific topics in our seeded hierarchy.
+A proficiency score per topic is calculated from the ratio of correct to attempted questions.

+* ** 2.Learning Path Generation: The system identifies topics with the lowest proficiency scores and queries the resources table for the best content to address those gaps.

+* ** 3.
+AI Explanation Bot (Gemini): The user's question and the relevant topic context are sent to Gemini via a carefully engineered prompt instructing it to act as a Socratic tutor, explaining concepts rather than just giving answers.

+## 📊 Data Sourcing & Seeding
+* **Questions: A curated bank of 50-100 questions for a single, well-defined subject (e.g., Grade 10 Mathematics) will be created manually and stored in Supabase.

+* **Resources: A JSON file mapping each topic to 2-3 high-quality, free online resources (Khan Academy, YouTube, MDN) will be created and imported into the resources table.
+##📈 Metrics for Impact
+P* **roficiency Improvement: "After a 10-question diagnostic, a student's proficiency in 'Quadratic Equations' was 20%.
+After completing the recommended resources, their score on a follow-up quiz rose to 80%."

+* **Engagement: Number of completed learning paths and interactions with the AI bot.

+##🔒 Security, Privacy & Ethics
+* **Disclaimer: A clear disclaimer is displayed, stating this is an educational aid and not a certified assessment tool.

+* **Data: All user quiz data is anonymized for analytics.
+No personally identifiable information (PII) is required for the core experience.

+ * **AI Safety: Prompts to Gemini are designed to avoid generating harmful or misleading educational content.

 ## 🗃️ Data Schema (Supabase - Minimal)

 ```sql